Zen Master Kendo

 Master Kendo told us that Master Kokan had been very austere and frugal in his style of life.
 For instance, though he was very fond of tofu bean-curd cakes, he would never buy more than one half-cake at a time; when radishes were in season, he gave strict orders to limit the amount that was to be purchased, though he liked them.
 In his long life of over eighty-seven years, Master Kendo never broke the ban on meat diet and sex indulgence to which he had vowed himself.
 In these respects and in the general austerity of his life, he surely owed a great deal to the influence of Kokan.
 He once remarked to me: “Compared to my master Kokan, I live a very indulgent life.”

 At every meal he still continued to use the simple lacquer bowls which are given to the novices, and after eating he carefully washed and cleaned them himself according to the monastery regulations.
 He washed his underclothes for himself, and mended them with needle and thread—it was quite impressive to see this octogenarian senior priest of high rank plying the needle.
 He would also clean the lavatory which he used.
 He rose at the same time as the young monks, in the small hours of the morning.
 To set an example to them in every way, he conformed minutely to all the monastery rules and regulations for conduct.
-On the wall in his room there was always a piece of paper with some motto for his own behavior, just in the way that junior monks are encouraged to write up their own mottos.
+On the wall in his room there was always a piece of paper with some motto for his own behaviour, just in the way that junior monks are encouraged to write up their own mottos.

 Once when I was in his room helping him with some business papers, it began to get dark as evening came on, and I moved to turn on the light.
 He reproved me for wastefulness, saying: “It is still too early.
 There’s enough light.”
 I was impressed by his insistence on strict economy, and a phrase of the old master Shido Bunan came to my mind: “We should be very careful in making use of a half-sheet of paper, or in spending a half-penny. ”